 Kids will love this colorful bento box.
 It has five compartments that are portioned for a child’s appetite and is designed for kids aged three to seven, but it would also make a great snack container for adults.

 This bento box has rubber-coated edges and internal hinges that help make it drop-proof and sturdy enough for the most active kids.
 The box is leakproof and has two kid-friendly latches that make it easy for small hands to open and close.
-Our tester packed lunch for their son in the Bentgo box for a week and was thrilled to find that nothing leaked at any point.
+Our tester packed lunch for her son in the Bentgo box for a week and was thrilled to find that nothing leaked at any point.

 The removable compartment tray is microwave- and dishwasher-safe, while the outer shell should be hand washed to preserve the seal.
 This includes a booklet with 30 kid-friendly recipes and meal ideas.
 It's available in green, purple, or blue, and there are also options with bright colors and multiple fun prints to suit any taste.